goutamir007/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Under **Standard protection**, select **manage**.

 1. In **EOP protections apply to**, under **Domains** write your tenant's domain name, select it and select **Next**.
+Hint: You tenant's domain name is the same that you have for you admin account, it might be something like WWLx######.onmicrosoft.com.
 Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.

-1. In **Defender for Office 365 protections apply to**, apply the same configuration as the previous step and select **Next**.
+3. In **Defender for Office 365 protections apply to**, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and select **Done** to finish.